CNN TV

 If McCain’s, or any other politician’s, rituals keep him/her focused and gives a little bit of personal comfort amid the stress of office, then I think they’re a positive.

-Karl in CA April 16th, 2008 4:00 pm ET
+April 16, 2008 at 4:00 pm |

 Only if all that lucky change and lucky charms in his pocket can bring us enough good luck to get out of Iraq, fix the economy, bring lost jobs back to America, give us universal health care, a secure Social Security and fix our borders.
 If not, it’s a minus.